MOHILKUMAR/DevTinderBackend/homeWork.md

 -install jwt - jsonwebtoken
--In Login api, after email and password validation , create a jwt token and send it to user in coolies -read the cookies inside your profile API and find the login user
+-In Login api, after email and password validation , create a jwt token and send it to user in coolies -read the cookies inside your profile API and find the login user -userAuth Middleware
+-Add the userAuth middleware in profile api and a new connectionRequest API.
+-set the expiry of the jwt token and cookies to 7 days.
+-create scheme method to getJWT()
+-create USERscheme method to compare password(PasswordInputBYUser = Name);